suraj-maktala/Epitome-23/README.md

 # Epitome-23
 Epitome-23 hackathon Projects
-Kindly upload your project repository in your respective domain folders with team name as folder name.
+Kindly upload your project repository along with PPT's in your respective domain folders with team name as your project folder name.
+MANDATORY TO UPLOAD FOR ALL TEAMS.